fwztf/0x03-rolePlayingGame/README.md

 # rolePlayingGame
-The third project under the FCC JS algorithms and data structures curriculum This project is a text-based role-playing game where players can explore locations, fight monsters, and manage their inventory and health.
+The third project under the FCC JS algorithms and data structures curriculum.
+This project is a text-based role-playing game where players can explore locations, fight monsters, and manage their inventory and health.

 ## Table of Contents